microsoft/code-with-engineering-playbook/CONTRIBUTING.md

 There are two ways in which you can help update the content:

 - **One-off:** \
-If you are not a regular contributor to the project, but you would like to contribute some changes, the best way to do it is to follow these [steps](#how-to-contribute)
+If you are not a regular contributor to the project, but you would like to contribute some changes, the best way to do it is by [submitting a PR](#submitting-a-pr)

 - **Periodic and regular contributions:** \
 If you plan to update the content semi-regularly or regularly, you can be added to the project's Contributors group.
 Please contact one of the [maintainers](#maintainers) to be added to the group.
 You will still need to submit a PR against main in order to merge your changes.